Mercy McAuley High School Transition

 The Sisters of Mercy sponsor the schools and made the decision about their future.
 Earlier today, sisters shared the news in person with the faculties and staffs and then with students at McAuley and at Mercy simultaneously.
 Parents and other key constituents learned of the decision by letter.

-• An email box, MercyMcAuleyHS@mercysc.org, where people may leave questions or comments 24 hours a day, starting immediately.
+An email box, MercyMcAuleyHS@mercysc.org, has been set up for people may leave questions or comments 24 hours a day, starting immediately.

 Planning for Mercy McAuley High School already is underway and will be spearheaded by a transition committee chaired by Tom Otten, retired principal of Elder High School.
 Joining him are:

-• Denise Krueger, a McAuley graduate and math and science professor at Mount St. Joseph University; and
+- Denise Krueger, a McAuley graduate and math and science professor at Mount St. Joseph University

 The transition committee will invite broad representation from the two school communities in planning Mercy McAuley High School, including issues such as curriculum, schedules, extra-curricular activities, retreat and service programs, and school colors.